 Skyharbour owns a 100% interest in the 3,473 hectare (8,582 acre) Mann Lake Uranium Project located in the eastern Athabasca Basin in northern Saskatchewan.
 It is strategically located 25 km southwest of the McArthur River Mine, the largest high-grade uranium deposit in the world, and 15 km to the northeast along strike of Cameco's Millennium uranium deposit.

 The Mann Lake property is also adjacent to the Mann Lake Joint Venture operated by Cameco (52.5%) with partners Denison Mines (30%) and Orano (formerly AREVA) (17.5%).
-Recently, Denison Mines acquired International Enexco and its 30% interest on the project after the 2014 winter drill program discovered high-grade, basement-hosted uranium mineralization.
-The drill program intersected 2.31% eU3O8 Over 5.1 metres including 10.92% eU3O8 Over 0.4 metres (see International Enexco News Release dated March 10th 2014).
+In 2014, Denison Mines acquired International Enexco and its 30% interest on this adjacent project after the 2014 winter drill program discovered high grade, basement-hosted uranium mineralization.
+The drill program intersected 2.31% eU3O8 Over 5.1 metres including 10.92% eU3O8 Over 0.4 metres (see International Enexco News Release dated March 10th, 2014).

 Skyharbour carried out a ground-based EM survey in 2014 focused on a zone where a favourable, 2 km long aeromagnetic low coincides with possible basement conductor trends indicated by prior EM surveys.
 The survey was successful in confirming the presence of a broad, NE-SW trending corridor of conductive basement rocks which are probably graphitic metapelites.